Online only

 FAQFrequently Asked questions inquire

 Yes, you will need to complete the registration form to gain access to the event.
-Current financial members (as at 19, 20, 21 February 2025) can add their unique discount code to redeem their complimentary ticket.
+Current financial members (as at 1 August 2025) can add their unique discount code to redeem their complimentary ticket.
 Non-members will need to register and pay using the secure payment portal.

 We suggest students join ATL as an ordinary member to reap the benefits of being a member and also receive a complimentary non-transferable ticket to the three day event plus access to recordings of the presentations for 3 months post the event.